JoseJimenezCaballero/Rate-My-Professor-USF---Chrome-Extension/README.md

 ## How It Works

 1. **Extracting Professor Data**:
-   The extension collects professor names from the USF course catalog page and removes unnecessary information (like `(P)` for lecturers).
+   The extension collects professor names from the USF course catalog page.

 2. **Backend Integration**:
    The list of professor names is sent to a backend server, which returns the professor's rating and link to their Rate My Professors page.